You want to have children someday – great. But, can you?

 STEP 3: Test your sample

 Get ready for the most interesting trip to the Post Office you’ve ever had.
-Dadi and Legacy allow you to securely ship your sample back to their CLIA certified labs for analysis.
-Dadi has a super fast turnaround time of just 24 hours for getting your results, from the time you ship your kit.
+Dadi and Legacy allow you to securely ship your sample back to their CLIA-certified labs for analysis.
+Dadi operates out of the New England Cryogenic Center, while Legacy runs their own CLIA-certified lab.

-Legacy’s turnaround time is around 48-72 hours and you can even arrange for them to pick up your sample.
+Legacy’s turnaround time is around 24-48 hours and you can even arrange for them to pick up your sample.
 This ensures smooth transit back to their lab.

 STEP 4: Review your fertility report

 Once your sperm has been analyzed in their labs, you’ll receive a full fertility report.
-(Again, 24 hours for Dadi and 48-72 for Legacy).

 STEP 5: Store your sperm (Optional step, sperm storage is only for future use)